csessig86/tabletop-handlebars-clean-slate/readme.md

 The Google spreadsheet used in this example is:
 [https://docs.google.com/spreadsheet/pub?key=0As3JvOeYDO50dHJITmhNWXRUc3FYMFI4emZhWTU0SlE&output=html](https://docs.google.com/spreadsheet/pub?key=0As3JvOeYDO50dHJITmhNWXRUc3FYMFI4emZhWTU0SlE&output=html)

-You'll want to make sure you hook up to your spreadsheet by changing line 19 in loadpage.js.
+You'll want to make sure you hook up to your in loadpagetabletop.js.

-Right now, all the data is pushed into the context variable.
+Right now, all the data is formatted as JSON and added to the context variable.
 The template is currently pulling in just the values for the "race" column.
-The template starts on line 49 of index.html

-The script.js file is empty and eagerly awaiting some awesome JS code.
+If you want to go static, read static.md